A Beginner's Guide to Mergers and Acquisitions

-Foreign Exchange and Foreign Market Acquisitions and Mergers
+Foreign Market Acquisitions and Mergers

 Another kind of diversification aims to reduce risk by merging with firms in other countries.
 This reduces foreign exchange risk and the dangers posed by localized recessions.
 Fiat, the Italian multinational, merged with Chrysler Corporation in 2014, making Fiat more competitive in U.S. markets while also reducing foreign exchange risk.